Persepolis (comics): Persepolis 2: The Story of a Return

-The second part of the series takes place in Vienna, where Marji starts her new life as a student at the Lycée Français de Vienne, at a boarding house because her mother's friend has no room for her at her own apartment.
+The second part of the series takes place in Vienna, where Marji starts her new life as a student at the Lycée Français de Vienne.
+She lives at a Catholic boarding house because her mother's friend has no room for her at her own apartment.
 Since she cannot speak German upon arrival, Marji finds it hard to communicate, but eventually overcomes it and makes friends.
 She assimilates into the culture by celebrating Christmas and going to Mass with her roommate.
 Away from home, Marji's Iranian identity deepens, and she is expelled from the boarding house after a verbal altercation with a nun who makes xenophobic comments against Marji.

 Marji starts living with her friend Julie and her mother.
 Here, she experiences more culture shock when Julie talks about her sexual endeavors, as such topics are prohibited in Iran.
 Soon she undergoes a physical and ideological transformation by using drugs and changing her appearance while continuing to move house.
 Marji finally settles on a room with Frau Dr. Heller, but their relationship is unstable.
 Issues also arise in many of Marji's relationships, in which she finds comfort in drugs.
 She forms a relationship with Markus, but breaks up with him when she discovers that he has been cheating on her.
 Marji leaves Frau Dr. Heller's house after she accuses Marji of stealing her brooch.
 She spends the day on a park bench and ends up living on the streets for two months.
 When she catches bronchitis, she almost dies, but is found and taken to a hospital.
 Marji reaches out to her parents who arrange for her to move back and thus, after living in Vienna for four years, she returns to Tehran.

 At the airport, she recognizes how different Iran is from Austria.
 Donning her veil once more to go out, she takes in the 65-foot murals of martyrs, rebel slogans, and the streets renamed after the dead.
 At home, her father tells her the horrors of the war, and they talk deep into the night about what she had missed.
 After hearing what her parents had gone through while she was away in Vienna, she resolves never to tell them of her time there.
-However, her trauma from Austria makes her fall into depression, forcing her to attempt suicide twice.
+However, her trauma from Austria makes her fall into depression, causing her to attempt suicide twice.
 When she survives, she takes it as a sign to live and starts her process of recovery by looking after her health and taking up a job.
 She also begins art classes at the local university.
 However, due to the restrictions of showing female nudity, Marji and her friends attend secret sessions and parties, away from the prying eyes of the religious police.